-Tests make everyone anxious because of the pressure and stress that comes with preparation.
-Nobody likes exams, but with good preparation and knowing what to expect, they can be interesting and instructive.
+Tests can make everyone anxious because of the pressure and stress that comes with preparation.
+There aren't many people who enjoy exams, but with good preparation and knowing what to expect, they can be interesting and instructive.
 Nowadays, technology plays a major role in helping students prepare for exams by practicing and completing regular class assignments on digital platforms during the school year.

 MCAS Test: What is it?